itscoltonhicks/Linux-OS-Administration/README.md

 Understanding how processes work is important for system administrators and security professionals.

 If an application freezes or behaves unexpectedly, pausing or killing a process may resolve the issue.
 And some processes may consume too much CPU or memory.
-So knowing how to stop or kill these process helps optimize system performance.
+So knowing how to stop or kill these processes helps optimize system performance.

 Not to mention, in the case of a security incident, we can stop or kill harmful processes before it compromises the system further.